bpucker/GKseq/README.md

 --score <INT, minimal SVIM score to consider variant>[10]
 ```

 `--in` specifies a VCF file produced by SVIM.
+Analysed variants are 'DUP:TANDEM', 'INV', 'INS:NOVEL', 'DEL', and 'DUP:INT'.

 `--ref` specifies a FASTA file which matches the supplied VCF file.